 Commissioner Follansbee asked if members have an option to "opt-out" of receiving a hardcopy benefits guide.
 Jessica Shih said open enrollment information contains personal and private data so a secure system is needed to share information.
 As of now, there is no option to "opt-in" or "opt-out" although the department is discussing how to create a system for members to access information through a secure portal.
 Commissioner Follansbee asked if SFGov emails guarantee confidentiality through the internal system, in which case retirees don't have secure access since they use personal email addresses.
 Jessica Shih said not all active employees have an SFGov email including the Unified School District, the Superior Courts, and the San Francisco Public Utilities Commission (PUC) so email is not a guaranteed form of communication.
-Jessica Shih said the department also consulted the City Attorney's office and certain legal documents need to guarantee delivery and US mail is the only way to guarantee delivery.
+Jessica Shih said the department consulted the City Attorney's office and certain legal documents need to guarantee delivery and US mail is the only way to guarantee delivery.

 Commissioner Zvanski expressed concern about piloting a program where retirees no longer receive hard-copy benefits guides.
 Commissioner Zvanski said some members do not have email, wi-fi, or cell phones and are not tech-savvy.
 Commissioner Zvanski asked if retirees would have the opportunity to at least let you know how they feel about the change or how they would get that information in advance if they don't have other options for getting materials electronically.
-Jessica Shih said these issues are certainly something HSS is going to take into consideration and for those members we'll most likely continue to mail them the materials or they can always call us and request a full printed guide in which they'll have more comprehensive information.
+Jessica Shih said these issues are something HSS is going to take into consideration and those members mostly likely continue to receive hardcopy materials or they can always call Member Services to request a full printed comprehensive guide.
 Jessica Shih reiterated that no change has been made, the department is considering a pilot program.

 Commissioner Follansbee asked how were calls diverted between the HSS and VSA.
 Was it after hours it went to VSA, so was it 24/7 accessibility or what was the mechanism?
+Olga

-Olga Stavinskaya-Velasquez said VSA supported calls during regular business.
+Stavinskaya-Velasquez said VSA supported calls during regular business.
 The calls were identified into three different queues that would be transitioned over to VSA.
-We identified those queues specifically that did not require any actual processing while the HSS team held onto the queues that required a more complex review of cases and the actual process of work.
-VSA supported us with inquiries where members self-selected that they were looking to confirm receipt of documents or they were requesting us to mail documents to them and general eligibility questions that would otherwise be answered would be obtained through our website or the member rules.
-HSS retained queues that were targeted towards making payments and access to care questions that members may be having.
+Calls were identified that did not require any actual processing while the HSS team held onto the queues that required a more complex review of cases and the actual process of work.
+VSA supported inquiries where members self-selected that they were looking to confirm receipt of documents or they were requesting us to mail documents to them and general eligibility questions that would otherwise be answered would be obtained through our website or the member rules.
+HSS retained queues that were targeted towards making payments and access to care questions.
 Members had an opportunity to self-select a queue.
-We also had them divided into active and retiree members to be able to track the volume from each member group.
+The queue was divided into active and retiree members to be able to track the volume from each member group.